Here’s how the conversation went:

 Failure after failure.
 A facepalm, to put it in a contemporary manner.

-The human brain can only memorize so much information.
+can only memorize so much information.
 Is there a metric to calculate how much information it can store in its memory?
 It looks like it can handle 6 items just fine but the following items just replace the first ones.
 Just like a stack in a software algorithm.
 If a discussion goes beyond the time limit (everyone’s attention span has a limit), you start losing the details that were mentioned at the beginning.
 They are gone.
 You will be left with nothing but panic.